samubura/devops-exam/docs/docs/index.md

 # Home
 Here is a basic website to host the documentation of the project.
+Created with (MkDocs)[https://www.mkdocs.org] and hosted on GitHub Pages.

 ## Project Structure
 A repository implementing basic devops principles for the phd course.